Ali Moustafa Mosharafa: Biography

-Birth and early life
+Early life

-He was the youngest student in his class, but the most knowledgeable.
-He obtained his primary certificate in 1910 ranking second nationwide.
-At the age of 16, he obtained his Baccalaureate in 1914 to become the youngest student at that time to be awarded such a certificate, also ranking second.
+Mosharafa obtained his primary certificate in 1910, ranking second nationwide.
+He obtained his Baccalaureate at the age of 16, becoming the youngest student at that time to be awarded such a certificate and, again, ranking second.
 He preferred to enroll in the Teachers' College rather than the faculties of Medicine or Engineering due to his deep interest in mathematics.

 He graduated in 1917.
-Due to his excellence in mathematics, the Egyptian Ministry of Education sent him to England where he obtained BSc (Honors) from the University of Nottingham, 1920.
+Due to his excellence in mathematics, the Egyptian Ministry of Education sent him to England where, in 1920, he obtained a BSc (Honors) from the University of Nottingham.
 The Egyptian University consented to grant Mosharafa another scholarship to complete his doctoral thesis.
-During his stay in London, many of his scientific researches were published in prominent science magazines.
+During his stay in London, he was published many times in prominent science magazines.
 He obtained a PhD in 1923 from King's College London in the shortest possible time permissible according to the regulations there.
-In 1924 Mosharafa was awarded the degree of Doctor of Science, the first Egyptian and 11th scientist in the entire world to obtain such a degree.
+In 1924, Mosharafa was awarded the degree of Doctor of Science, the first Egyptian and 11th scientist in the world to obtain such a degree.

 Academic career

 He became a teacher in the Higher Teachers' college in Cairo University, he became an associate professor of mathematics in the Faculty of Science because he was under the age of 30, the minimum age required for fulfilling the post of a professor.
 In 1926 his promotion to professor was raised in the Parliament, then chaired by Saad Zaghloul.
-The Parliament lauded his qualifications and merits which surpassed those of the English dean of the faculty and he was promoted to professor.
+The Parliament lauded his qualifications and merits which surpassed those of the English dean of the faculty, and he was promoted to professor.

 He was the first Egyptian professor of applied mathematics in the Faculty of Science.
 He became dean of the faculty in 1936, at the age of 38.
 He remained in office as a dean of the Faculty of Science until he died in 1950.

 Scientific achievements

-Over the 1920s-1930s, he studied Maxwell's equations and the special relativity and he had correspondence with Albert Einstein.
+During the 1920s and 1930s, he studied Maxwell's equations, the theory of special relativity, and had correspondence with Albert Einstein.

 Mosharafa published 25 original papers in distinguished scientific journals about quantum theory, the theory of relativity, and the relation between radiation and matter.
-He published around 12 scientific books about relativity and mathematics.
-His books, on the theory of relativity, were translated into English, French, German and Polish.
-He also translated 10 books of astronomy and mathematics into Arabic.
+He published 12 scientific books about relativity and mathematics.
+His books about the theory of relativity were translated into English, French, German and Polish.
+He had also translated 10 books of astronomy and mathematics into Arabic.

-Musharafa was interested in the history of science, especially in studying the contributions of Arab scientists in the Middle Ages.
+Mosharafa was interested in the history of science, with a focus on the contributions of Arab scientists in the Middle Ages.
 With his student M. Morsi Ahmad, he published al-Khwārizmī's book The Compendious Book on Calculation by Completion and Balancing (Kitab al-Jabr wa-l-Muqabala).

-He also was interested in the relation between music and mathematics and helped to establish the Egyptian society of music fans in 1945.
+Mosharafa was also interested in the relation between music and mathematics.